 Unfortunately, most regular citizens have very little knowledge on the processes needed to take these unrefined resources and turn them into workable items.
 One large factor hindering the understanding of the industry is the unfamiliar jargon.

 Upstream: The Discovery Process

 Once found, an estimation is taken to ensure that the deposit has a sufficient amount of hydrocarbons.
 If deemed worthy, drilling begins ensuring a consistent production from the wells.

 After reaching the surface, impurities such as water, mud, and other solid materials are processed out- oil and gas go through a separation process (via any of the different separation methods).
+The gas is either produced or flared off.
 The preliminary processing of crude oil and natural gas concludes the end of the upstream sector.

 While subsea developments have been made possible by technologies such as subsea trees, ROVs, risers and umbilicals, subsea processing has been an elusive solution for many years.
 Whether describing subsea separation, re-injection or boosting, subsea processing has helped to revolutionize offshore developments worldwide.